San Andreas Elementary School serves 284 students in grades Kindergarten-8.

-San Andreas Elementary School's student population of 272 students has stayed relatively flat over five school years.
+San Andreas Elementary School's student population of 284 students has grown by 6% over five school years.

 Total Classroom Teachers